 The Four Stages of Learning Any Skill on Your Path to Self-Actualization

-It’s one of those models that, when you see it, it’s abundantly obvious right away.
+It’s one of those models that, when you see it, is abundantly obvious right away.

-Yet, before you know the four stages of learning, these stages can haunt you.
+Yet, before you know the four stages of learning, these stages can haunt us.

 What are the Four Stages of Learning?